edgarpecero/react-projects/README.md

 This utils file is shared across projects to ensure consistency and reduce redundant code.

+### 0.2 constants
+A centralized file containing reusable constants for the projects.
+These constants ensure consistency and prevent hardcoding values across the application.
+The file includes:

+- **Regex Patterns**: Predefined regular expressions for validating alphanumeric inputs, usernames, passwords, dollar values, and more.
+- **Date and Time Formats**: Standard formats for date pickers and time pickers.
+- **Currency Information**: Data for different currencies, including their values, roll sizes, and whether they are coins or notes.
+- **State List**: A comprehensive list of U.S. states with their abbreviations and labels for use in dropdowns or forms.

+This constants file simplifies validation, formatting, and other repetitive tasks while maintaining a consistent codebase.

+## Projects
 ### 1. drag-and-drop-dnd
 A Kanban-style project management application inspired by Jira.
 Features include:
 - **Columns**: "To-Do", "In Progress", and "Done" for task management.